open-gpdb/gpdb/gpdb-doc/markdown/ref_guide/modules/gp_sparse_vector.html.md

 You must upgrade the `gp_sparse_vector` module to obtain bug fixes.

-**Note:** Starting in Greenplum Database 6.16, `gp_sparse_vector` functions and objects are installed in the schema named `sparse_vector`.
+> **Note** Starting in Greenplum Database 6.16, `gp_sparse_vector` functions and objects are installed in the schema named `sparse_vector`.
 Upgrading the module requires that you update any scripts that reference the module's objects.
 You must also adjust how you reference these objects in a client session. **If you have not done this already, you will need to** either add the `sparse_vector` schema to a `search_path`, or alternatively you can choose to prepend `sparse_vector.` to all non-`CAST` `gp_sparse_vector` function or object name references.

 Update the `gp_sparse_vector` module in each database in which you are using the module: